GeoHistoricalData/geohistorical_objects/README.md

 CREATE EXTENSION geohistorical_objects;
 ~~~~

-## Example of usage :
+## Example of usage:

 You can look in the dedicated example file.

- The process to add geohistorical object is always the same :
+The process to add geohistorical object is always the same:

 ### Create reference historical source and numerical process. ###

 Any geohistorical object must reference an historical source (historical document,etc.).
 The source is characterized by a unique short name (meaningfull for you), a complete long name, a thourough description, a fuzzy date (for instance, from 1823 to 1854), and the estimated spatial precision of the information contained in the source (for instance, you can estimate that for a given map of buildings, the buildings are precise up to 10 meters).